 Directions: From downtown Myrtle Beach, get on U.S. 17 Bus S and turn left on Ocean Lakes Drive.

 20. Lake Rudolph Campground and RV Resort

 If you are a camping family, then you need to book a spot at Lake Rudolph Campground and RV Resort.
 This spacious campground, which is located near Indiana’s Holiday World Theme Park & Splashin’ Safari Water Park, has received many accolades for being the best kid and family camping facility.
 Play at the giant Blitzen Bay swimming pool or Dasher Splasher splash pad before having an ice cream cone at Blitzen Kitchen Ice Cream & Pizza.
 Reviewers say that Halloween and Christmas are especially fun times to visit this park.

 Address: 78 N Holiday Blvd, Santa Claus, IN 47579

 Directions: From Holiday World Theme Park, head southwest on N Holiday Drive until you reach Reindeer Run.
 Turn right and continue until you get to the campground on your right.

 21. Stone Mountain Park Campground

 There are over 400 sites at Stone Mountain Park Campground in Northern Georgia.
-Stone Mountain offers plenty to keep active families busy, so this may be one of the best places to camp with kids who are always ready for more action.
+Stone Mountain offers plenty to keep active families busy.
 Learn about dinosaurs at the dinotorium, watch the laser show, go on a hike, or challenge your family to a round of miniature golf.
 You may also want to ride the cable car, feed the animals, and go for a hike.
 Reviewers recommend this campground for its seasonal activities, its quick registration procedure, and its friendly staff.